specify/specify.github.io/_sources/aws/ec2_rds_specify7_setup.md.txt

 	}
 }
 ```
-Your need to edit the version of Specify6 for your database's schema version (latest is 6.8.03).
-For sp7, input the GitHub tag that you want to use in the repo (latest is always edge).
+Your need to edit the version of Specify6 for your database's schema version
+(latest is 6.8.03).
+For sp7, input the GitHub tag that you want to use in the repo
+(latest is always edge).
 For your first run, keep https set to false.
-Change it to true only after you have setup SSL/TLS.
-The database value is the name of your database.
+Change it to
+true only after you have setup SSL/TLS.
+The database value is the name of your
+database.

+## Config file
 defaults.env ->
 ```
 DATABASE_HOST=<YOUR_DATABASE_HOST>